monisha-max/Reviewer_Recommendation/README.md

 # Reviewer Recommendation System

-**Project Goal:** To identify the **top-k relevant reviewers** for a submitted research paper by applying advanced Ensemble NLP techniques across a corpus of over 600 PDF papers authored by 70+ researchers.
+**Project Goal:** To identify the **top-k relevant reviewers** for a submitted research paper by applying advanced Ensemble NLP techniques across a corpus of over 700 PDF papers authored by 70+ researchers.

 ---

 ## Getting Started

 This section outlines how to set up and run the application.

+### Prerequisites

+1.  **Data Placement:** Put all author folders containing their PDFs in the `./Dataset` directory.

 ### Installation and Execution